Shaman, by Mike Sass for WoW TCG

 Tier 15: Survivability

-The Resto Shaman talent that it seems I am destined to grumble over for the rest of my days, Nature’s Guardian is an automatically-triggered Last Stand(ish) effect that will increase your health by 25% whenever you drop below 30% HP.
+The Resto Shaman talent that it STILL seems that I am destined to grumble over for the rest of my days, Nature’s Guardian is an automatically-triggered Last Stand(ish) effect that will increase your health by 25% whenever you drop below 30% HP.
 It’s important to note that the increase in health is only temporary, and after the buff expires, your HP will remain the same while your maximum health will drop back down to its unbuffed level.
-As such, this effect will garner you “additional” healing while under the effects of Spirit Link (since Spirit Link will attempt to normalize the average HP % of the raid), but the gain would be minor at best.
+As such, this effect will garner you “additional” healing while under the effects of Spirit Link Totem (since SLT will attempt to normalize the average HP % of the raid), but the gain would be minor at best.

 - Suggested for encounters: with heavy-hitting attacks, where survival is crucial.